CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 		- OnDisable => runs immediately
 		- OnUpdate, OnLateUpdate => not receiving the "next" update (current may or may not run, depending on order of execution ie if A destroys B in A's OnUpdate then B will run OnUpdate if it executes before A, otherwise it won't run OnUpdate)
 		- OnDestroy => deferred, runs at end of frame
-	- Objects set active during a frame
+	- Objects set active during a frame:
 		- OnEnable/OnDisable => run immediately
 	-